What are Essential Oils?

 Welcome to the world of oils!

 * Content of this page is based on Sarah Harnisch classes, and published with her permission.
-Sarah is Young Living Platinum leader and educator, certified Aromatherapist, a Mom of five, and an author of the book “The Game Plan”.
+Sarah is Young Living Diamond leader and educator, certified Aromatherapist, a Mom of five, and an author of the book “The Game Plan”.

 Image from the Young Living Experience Centre in Brampton, Ontario, Canada, September 2017